NewKrok/Level-Up/README.md

 ## TODO - general
 - Fix for some render issues like some unit has a black "shadow"
-- Add missing Human, Orc, Elf, Undead characters
+- Add missing Human, Elf, Undead characters
 - Team based colorization
 - Fix z-index render problem when the camera distance is to big
 - Fix "shadow-jump" bug during Day/Night change